Macro Watch - Wage growth: How far does it need to fall?

 2. Labour market tightness

 In normal times, the main driver of wage growth is labour market tightness.
 Broadly, when demand for labour is greater than supply, the price for labour – wages – is bid higher.
 How do we measure the supply and demand for labour, and therefore labour market tightness?
 The most obvious indicator – and the figure most commonly cited in the media – is the unemployment rate.
-But, as an influential paper by Bernanke & Blanchard last year showed, stability in the unemployment rate can sometimes mask major shifts taking place below the surface in the labour market.
+But, as an by Bernanke & Blanchard last year showed, stability in the unemployment rate can sometimes mask major shifts taking place below the surface in the labour market.
 They argue that the ratio between job vacancies (representing labour demand) and unemployed (representing labour supply) – let us call this the vacancy ratio – can have greater explanatory power for wage growth than the unemployment rate alone.

 In normal times, the unemployment rate and the vacancy ratio move almost perfectly in tandem (with an inverse relationship).
 The pandemic changed that.
 In the US, the unemployment rate on the eve of the pandemic in early 2020 was 3.6% – exactly the same level as in early 2022.
 In the eurozone the unemployment rate was only a few tenths lower in 2022, at 6.8% compared with 7.2% just before the pandemic.
 The unemployment rate therefore implied little change in labour market tightness.
 However, as the charts below show, the vacancy ratio shifted dramatically over that period, driven largely by a jump in job vacancies – but also, in the US, by a fall in labour force participation.